vanalexgr/clinicalguidelines.io/replit.md

 - Chart.js v4.5.0 (assets/chartjs.min.js) - for chart rendering
 - Mermaid.js (assets/mermaid.min.js) - for diagram rendering

-### No External Analytics
+### Privacy
 - The app does not include third-party analytics or advertising SDKs
-- All communication is between the app and the user's configured Open-WebUI server
+- All communication is between the app and the Clinical Guidelines server